temporalio/documentation/docs-src/prod-readiness-context/how-to-set-up-codec-server.md

 #### Web UI

-You can set the codec endpoints either in the Web UI or in the [UI server](https://github.com/temporalio/ui-server) configuration file before starting the UI server.
+On Temporal Cloud and self-hosted Temporal Clusters, you can set the codec endpoints in the Web UI.

-**In the Web UI**

 ![Codec Server endpoint setting](/img/docs/data-encoder-button.png)

-In the top-right corner, select **Configure Codec Server**.
+In the top-right corner on the Web UI, select **Configure Codec Server**.
 In the codec endpoint dialog, enter the URL and port number for your codec endpoint.
+This sets the codec endpoint on the currently selected Namespace.
 Refresh your Workflow Execution page to see encoded/decoded data.

-**In the Web UI server configuration file**
+In self-hosted Temporal Clusters where you set up your UI Server, you can also set the codec endpoint in the UI server configuration file.

-Specify the codec endpoint in the Web UI server [configuration file](/references/web-ui-configuration#codec):
+Specify the codec endpoint in the UI server [configuration file](/references/web-ui-configuration#codec) as shown in the following example.

 ```yaml
 codec: